-Twice a month, this Center of Excellence hosts webinars for health practitioners focused on best and latest practices to decrease behavioral health disparities impacting LGBTQ+ children, youth, young adults, adults, and older adults.
+This Center of Excellence hosts webinars for health practitioners focused on the best and latest practices to decrease behavioral health disparities impacting LGBTQ+ children, youth, young adults, adults, and older adults.
 CEUs and CMEs are available for both foundational and advanced topics.
+To access all past webinar recordings, visit our session recordings page.

 Lyndsay Smith (she/her)